We caught up with the brilliant and insightful Michele Badie a few weeks ago and have shared our conversation below.

 – Turn overwhelm into steady, sustainable progress

-Her tools are simple, practical, and human-centered, designed for immediate use in real workplace conditions.
+My tools are simple, practical, and human-centered, designed for immediate use in real workplace conditions.

+A lesson I had to unlearn is that mental health is not a private side issue.
 For a long time, I believed mental health was something you handled quietly, outside of work hours, and far away from project deadlines.
 The message many of us absorbed early in our careers was simple.
 Keep your head down, keep producing, and keep your feelings to yourself.

 When I stepped deeper into project and program management, I carried that belief with me.
 I managed cross-functional deadlines, shifting priorities, and the emotional weight of being the go-to PM that stakeholders consistently turned to when things got complicated.
 I thought pushing through was part of the role.
 If I felt overwhelmed or stretched thin, I worked harder and hoped no one noticed the stress behind the scenes.